Matryoshka Pilot: Learning to Drive Black-Box LLMs with LLMs: Impact Statement

-We strictly followed the data usage guidelines for interactions with Microsoft Azure's OpenAI API and Gemini API service.
+We strictly followed the data usage guidelines for interactions with Gemini API and ChatGPT API service.
 Although our research relied solely on publicly available datasets, we took extra precautions to minimize any potential risk of information leakage.
-Specifically, we opted out of the human review process by completing and submitting the Azure OpenAI Additional Use Case Form\footnote{\url{https://aka.ms/oai/additionalusecase}}.
+Specifically, we opted out of the human review process by completing and submitting the Additional Use Case Form\footnote{\url{https://aka.ms/oai/additionalusecase}}.
 This proactive measure highlights our commitment to maintaining the highest data privacy standards and ethical research practices, especially concerning personalization tasks.